rsk2/awesome-csharp/README.md

 # awesome-csharp
 Code snippets about the lesser known features of c-sharp

 This repository is generally for me to learn or revise features of C#.
 I am happy to share these code snippets and I hope it is useful for others.

-All the code is primarily in Program.cs
+All the code is primarily in Program.cs.
 Here is a description of each routine:

 **1. String.Join**
 String.Join makes it easier to join elements of an array together in a string and we don't need to write a loop